Comfort Antwi: Heartbreak As 16-Year-Old Ghanaian Girl Dies in US Car Crash

 The 16-year-old was driving a Toyota Yaris when she collided with a BMW X3 on a road in the 5800 block of West Sugar Creek Road, according to the Charlotte-Mecklenburg Police Department (CMPD).

-In their report, dated Friday, January 9, the CMPD said its officers were called to the scene of an accident in the morning of January 3.
+In a report dated Friday, January 9, the CMPD said its officers were called to the scene of an accident on the morning of January 3.

 "On Saturday, Jan.
 3, at approximately 8:56 a.m., officers responded to a motor vehicle crash with injuries in the 5800 block of West Sugar Creek Road.
 Upon arrival, officers located a damaged Toyota Yaris and BMW X3," the report said.